12 Scrumdiddlyumptious Facts About Roald Dahl

 A world without Roald Dahl would be a world without Oompa Loompas, Snozzcumbers, or Muggle-Wumps.
 And who would ever want to live in a world like that?
-So today, on what would have been the author and adventurer’s 97th birthday, we celebrate Roald Dahl Day with 11 gloriumptious facts about the master of edgy kids' books.
+Celebrate the author with these gloriumptious facts about the master of edgy kids' books.

 Dahl held onto a school report he had written as a kid, on which his teacher noted: “I have never met anybody who so persistently writes words meaning the exact opposite of what is intended.”